 Besides the new Computational Linguistics B.S., the department also offers a Computational Linguistics Bachelor/Master of Science B.S./M.S. degree, a combined 3-year/2-year program in which students earn both an undergraduate and a graduate degree in 5 years.

-To get started, you should take Introduction to Linguistic Analysis LING-L 203, which introduces you to training in technical language construction.
+To get started, you should take LING-L 203 Introduction to Linguistic Analysis, which introduces you to training in technical language construction.

-You should also look for Language and Computers LING-L 245, which explores how computers can work with natural human language.
+You should also look for LING-L 245 Language and Computers, which explores how computers can work with natural human language.

 Since the Bachelor of Science degree in Computational Linguistics requires two semesters of calculus as well as of computer science, you should make sure to include MATH-M 211 Calculus I as early in your degree program as possible.